weiliangliu0/weiliangliu0.github.io/_pages/about.md

 </p>

 <h2>Advertisement</h2>
 <p>I am looking for motivated PhD students with strong mathematical and technical backgrounds.
-Please see my previous projects [<a href="https://weiliangliu0.github.io/publication/" target="_blank">here</a>].
+My previous projects are listed <a href="https://weiliangliu0.github.io/publication/" target="_blank">here</a>.
 If you're interested in working with me, please feel free to reach out with your CV and transcript.
 </p>

 <h2>Contact</h2>